 *After the student connects to the Zoom session, we suggest parents move to another room so they are not visible to their child.
 We find that when a parent is in close proximity, the child may become anxious or seek parental help when struggling, which impedes the learning process.

 *At the end of each session, we will communicate what new learning took place and what parents should do at home to support their child.
+Practice is critical and should be done on days when the student does not receive tutoring sessions.
 This communication can take place after the session or be communicated via email or text.
 We will consult with the parent to see which method of communication they prefer.
 Materials for continued practice at home will be emailed to parents.